HydrogenX27/sender_receiver/README.md

 # Coding test

-Solution fo the coding test described in file 'Docker+Python.txt'.
+Solution for the coding test described in file 'Docker+Python.txt'.

 To start up follow these steps: